charbeltrad1/take-home/README.md

 }
 ```
 - Data can be any JSON object and can contain encrypted fields.
-- If this signature matches the given signature, the response should be `204`, else `400`.
+- If the provided signature matches the computed signature, the response code should be `204`; otherwise, it should be `400`.